SleipnirGroup/Choreo/docs/choreolib/auto-routines.md

 - `autoAimAndShoot` - Aims the shooter and rotates the robot to the correct angle to shoot and then shoots.
 Uses the `Shooter` and `Drive` `Subsystem`.

-There is also a method to make a trigger that represents if the robot owns a note.
+There are also two methods that return a trigger that represents if the robot owns a note:

-- `yeGp(AutoRoutine routine)` - Returns a trigger that is true if the robot owns a note.
+- `noteOwned(AutoRoutine routine)` - Returns a trigger that is true if the robot owns a note.
-- `noGp(AutoRoutine routine)` - Returns a trigger that is true if the robot does not own a note.
+- `noteNotOwned(AutoRoutine routine)` - Returns a trigger that is true if the robot does not own a note.

-There is also a helpful trigger that represents if subsystems are available to be scheduled on.
+There is also a trigger that represents if subsystems are available to be scheduled on:

 - `subsystemsAvailable(AutoRoutine routine, Set<Subsystem> subsystems)` - Returns a trigger that is true if the subsystems are available to be scheduled on.